Racial segregation in the United States: Health

 Another impact of hypersegregation can be found in the health of the residents of certain areas.
-Poorer inner-cities often lack the health care that is available in outside areas.
-That many inner-cities are so isolated from other parts of society also is a large contributor to the poor health often found in inner-city residents.
+Poorer inner cities often lack the health care that is available in outside areas.
+That many inner cities are so isolated from other parts of society also is a large contributor to the poor health often found in inner-city residents.
 The overcrowded living conditions in the inner-city caused by hypersegregation means that the spread of infectious diseases, such as tuberculosis, occurs much more frequently.
 This is known as "epidemic injustice" because racial groups confined in a certain area are affected much more often than those living outside the area.

 Poor inner-city residents also must contend with other factors that negatively affect health.
-Research has proven that in every major American city, hypersegregated blacks are far more likely to be exposed to dangerous levels of air toxins.
-Daily exposure to this polluted air means that African-Americans living in these areas are at greater risk of disease.
+Research has proven that in every major American city, hyper segregated blacks are far more likely to be exposed to dangerous levels of air toxins.
+Daily exposure to this polluted air means that African Americans living in these areas are at greater risk of disease.
+Poor inner-city residents also must contend with other factors that negatively affect health.
+Research has proven that in every major American city, hyper segregated blacks are far more likely to be exposed to dangerous levels of air toxins.
+Daily exposure to this polluted air means that African Americans living in these areas are at greater risk of disease.
+Along with environmental issues such as air contaminants, African Americans face many additional barriers resulting from the systems built around them.
+For example, healthcare is not accessible to all due to geographic location or a lack of transportation.
+Additionally, African American women are more likely to receive improper screening and treatment for chronic diseases.
+While this does not happen with every doctor in the U.S., it creates mistrust between African American women and their healthcare providers, leading to a reluctance to seek treatment, which eventually results in even more serious health issues.

+A 2024 study found that residential segregation resulted in negative birth outcomes for non-Hispanic Black infant populations in the area, while no comparable effects were detected for non-Hispanic White infant populations.